 Iranian human rights activist Shirin Ebadi.

 The Iranian government would do well to listen to Iranian democracy activist Shirin Ebadi, who has demanded that the universities in question reverse this nonsensical ban on women’s entrance into 77 courses.
-But the international media, and writers like Robert Tait, would do well to do some research on Iran before they write this kind of inflammatory, misleading nonsense about the government’s treatment of Iranian women.
+But the international media would do well to do some research on Iran before they write this kind of misleading article.

-Iranian women have been demanding for their rights for the last 30 years, in many cases developing strategies of liberation that incorporate Islamic ideology and fighting to a reform a system that is imperfect and oppressive but which has also historically prioritized women’s access to education as a fundamental right.
-Repeating tired cliches of authoritarian, evil clerics locking Iranian women up in their homes that bears little resemblance to reality only serves to further distort the flawed perceptions of Iran in the Western media.
+Iranian women have been demanding for their rights for the last 30 years, in many cases fighting to a reform a system that is imperfect and oppressive but which has also historically prioritized women’s access to education as a fundamental right.
+Repeating tired cliches of evil clerics locking women up that bears little resemblance to reality only serves to further distort the flawed perceptions of Iran in the Western media.
 This ultimately does no favors for the Iranian women struggling to secure their own rights.